oracle/python-oracledb/doc/src/user_guide/tuning.rst

 To tune queries, you can adjust python-oracledb's internal buffer sizes to improve the speed of fetching rows across the network from the database, and to optimize memory usage.
-Regardless of which :ref:`python-oracledb method
-<fetching>` is used to get query results, internally all rows are fetched in
+This can reduce :ref:`round-trips <roundtrips>` which helps performance and scalability.
+Tune "array fetching" with :attr:`Cursor.arraysize` and tune "row prefetching" with :attr:`Cursor.prefetchrows`.
+Set these before calling :meth:`Cursor.execute()`.
+In python-oracledb Thick mode, the internal buffers allocated for ``prefetchrows`` and ``arraysize`` are separate, so increasing both settings will require more Python process memory.
+Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchrows`` value is ignored in those cases.

-batches from the database and buffered before being returned to the application.
-The internal buffer sizes can have a significant performance impact.
-The buffer sizes do not affect how or when rows are returned to your application.
+The internal buffer sizes do not affect how or when rows are returned to your application regardless of which :ref:`python-oracledb method <fetching>` is used to fetch query results.
 They do not affect the minimum or maximum number of rows returned by a query.

-For best performance, tune "array fetching" with :attr:`Cursor.arraysize` and "row prefetching" with :attr:`Cursor.prefetchrows` before calling :meth:`Cursor.execute()`.
-Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchrows`` value is ignored in those cases.

-The common query tuning scenario is for SELECT statements that return a large number of rows over a slow network.
-Increasing ``arraysize`` can improve performance by reducing the number of :ref:`round-trips <roundtrips>` to the database.
-However increasing this value increases the amount of memory required.
-Adjusting ``prefetchrows`` will also affect performance and memory usage.

-Row prefetching and array fetching are both internal buffering techniques to reduce :ref:`round-trips <roundtrips>` to the database.
-The difference is when the buffering occurs.
+The difference between row prefetching and array fetching is when the internal buffering occurs.
 Internally python-oracledb performs separate "execute SQL statement" and "fetch data" steps.
 Prefetching allows query results to be returned to the application when the acknowledgment of successful statement execution is returned from the database.
 This means that the subsequent internal "fetch data" operation does not always need to make a round-trip to the database because rows are already buffered in python-oracledb or in the Oracle Client libraries.
-Reducing round-trips helps performance and scalability.
-An overhead of prefetching when using the python-oracledb Thick mode is the need for additional data copies from Oracle Client's prefetch buffer.
+An overhead of prefetching when using the python-oracledb Thick mode is the need for additional data copies from Oracle Client's prefetch buffer when fetching the first batch of rows.
+This cost may outweigh the benefits of using prefetching in some cases.

 Choosing values for ``arraysize`` and ``prefetchrows``
 ------------------------------------------------------

 The best :attr:`Cursor.arraysize` and :attr:`Cursor.prefetchrows` values can be found by experimenting with your application under the expected load of normal application use.
-This is because the cost of the extra memory copy from the prefetch buffer when fetching a large quantity of rows or very "wide" rows may outweigh the cost of a round-trip for a single python-oracledb user on a fast network.
-However under production application load, the reduction of round-trips may help performance and overall system scalability.
+The reduction of round-trips may help performance and overall system scalability.
 The documentation in :ref:`round-trips <roundtrips>` shows how to measure round-trips.

 Here are some suggestions for tuning:

-* To tune queries that return an unknown number of rows, estimate the number of rows returned and start with an appropriate :attr:`Cursor.arraysize` value.
+* To tune queries that return an unknown, large, number of rows, estimate the number of rows returned and increase the :attr:`Cursor.arraysize` value for best performance, memory and round-trip usage.
 The default is 100.
-Then set :attr:`Cursor.prefetchrows` to the ``arraysize`` value.
-For example:
+For
+  example:

   .. code-block:: python

       cur = connection.cursor()

-      cur.prefetchrows = 1000
       cur.arraysize = 1000

       for row in cur.execute("SELECT * FROM very_big_table"):
           print(row)

-  Adjust the values as needed for performance, memory and round-trip usage.
+  In general for this scenario, leave ``prefetchrows`` at its default value.
+  If you do change it, then set ``arraysize`` as big, or bigger.
 Do not make the sizes unnecessarily large.
-For a large quantity of rows or very "wide" rows on fast networks you may prefer to leave ``prefetchrows`` at its default value of 2.
-Keep ``arraysize`` as big, or bigger than, ``prefetchrows``.

 * If you are fetching a fixed number of rows, set ``arraysize`` to the number of expected rows, and set ``prefetchrows`` to one greater than this value.